-Thank you for choosing the RME Hammerfall DSP system.
-This unique audio system is capable of transferring analog and digital audio data directly to a computer from practically any device.
-The latest Plug and Play technology guarantees a simple installation, even for the inexperienced user.
-The numerous unique features and well thought-out configuration dialog puts the Hammerfall DSP at the very top of the range of computer-based audio interfaces.
+Thank you for choosing the Hammerfall DSP AES-32.
+This unique audio system is capable of transferring digital audio data directly into a computer, from any device equipped with a AES/EBU or SPDIF interface.
+Installation is simple, even for the inexperienced user, thanks to the latest Plug and Play technology.
+The numerous unique features and well thought-out configuration dialog puts the Hammerfall DSP AES-32 at the very top of the range of digital audio interface cards.